 Bringing Your Course Online

-As campuses hold classes online in response to COVID-19, you may be looking for guidance for remote teaching.
-On the MLA's Bringing Your Course Online Commons site, find strategies for teaching remotely, information addressing questions of equity and accessibility, and a collection of resource guides.
+The MLA's Bringing Your Course Online Commons site includes strategies for teaching remotely, information addressing questions of equity and accessibility, and a collection of resource guides.

 Add your suggestions or questions by submitting a resource on the site or contacting mla [at] hcommons.org.